 We strongly advise you not to travel to Iraq because of the extremely dangerous security situation.
 Australians in Iraq should depart immediately while commercial flights continue to operate.

-Insurgents continue to conduct large-scale coordinated attacks against the Government of Iraq and civilians, killing and injuring thousands of people in Baghdad and elsewhere in the country.
+Armed opposition groups continue to conduct large-scale coordinated attacks against the Government of Iraq and civilians, killing and injuring thousands of people in Baghdad and elsewhere in the country.
 Attacks occur frequently and without warning.
 While terrorists and anti-government forces continue to target prominent Iraqi political figures, government facilities and security installations, public areas and religious events are also indiscriminately targeted without regard for civilian casualties.
 Attacks may target, or occur during other political events, including international meetings and conferences or political rallies.

 There are ongoing attacks against Iraqi Security Forces, particularly check-points, police stations and recruiting centres.
 Terrorists have also targeted public transport, markets, mosques, churches, schools, universities, funerals, religious gatherings, foreign embassies and other civilian infrastructure.
 Critical infrastructure, including Baghdad International Airport (BIAP), continues to be a target.
 Since January 2014 there have been several attacks on BIAP.